University of North Carolina at Asheville

 Coverage c.1880's - 1920's ; Hendersonville, NC

-Rights Any display, publication, or public use must credit the D.H.
-Ramsey Library Special Collections, University of North Carolina at Asheville.
-Copyright retained by the authors of certain items in the collection, or their descendents, as stipulated by United States copyright law.
+Rights Copyright retained by the authors of the items in the collection, or their descendents, as stipulated by United States copyright law.

 Donor Donor Number 46